PJ1004/ianseo/README.md

 # pj1004/ianseo - docker-compose build

-## Docker Build for World Archery IANSEO System
+## Docker Build for the Ianseo System, as used by World Archery

 Note - The COMBINED repository has relocated.
 See: